kkerns85/OMMG/README.md

-# OMMG_nextflow
+# OMMG
-Oral Microbiome Meta Genomic (OMMG) Workflow using Nextflow
+Oral Microbiome Meta Genomic (OMMG) Workflow using Nextflow optimized for AWS-Batch

 This Pipeline is optimized for looking at either WGS or RNAseq data or both derived from Human Oral Samples